With the increasing popularity of online gaming, cybersecurity has become a major concern for gamers and game developers alike.

-In this article, we will discuss five cyber security threats that are commonly encountered in online gaming and how to prevent them.
+In this article, we will discuss five cybersecurity issues in gaming that are commonly encountered by gamers and how to prevent them.

 Online Gaming Industry